You May Recover Compensation For Abuse

 We Keep Confidentiality In Childhood Assault Cases

-Our protocol is to keep the lawsuit and the results confidential, avoiding unnecessary publicity.
+Our protocol is to avoid publicity.
 There have been only a few exceptions when we could not maintain confidentiality.
-This was when the case was tried in open court and when a last-minute settlement was placed on the record in open court.
+Usually when a case was tried in open court and when a last-minute settlement was placed on the record in court.

 - The San Jose Mercury News in McGreevy v.
 Abbott: “Monday’s verdict before Superior Court Judge Conrad L. Rushing is thought to be the first of its kind against a child molester in Santa Clara County …”